 Your Homes Exterior Colors

-Your home usually consists of 3 color components, the base, trim and accents, shutters being an accent.
-They are the three things make up your exterior color scheme.
+Your home usually consists of 3 color components, the base, trim, and accents, shutters being an accent.
+They are the three things that make up your exterior color scheme.

 Shutter color should not compete with the existing colors of your home, rather it should complement them.
 Being an accent the shutter can provide a pop of color or it can be the piece to complete the look of the home.